poizon/sap_curses/README.md

-# sap_curses
+# sap_rates
-Import curses from CBR and insert into SAP BO MSSQL Database
+Import exchange rates from CBR and insert into SAP BO MSSQL Database